In-Depth Review of the Sony FE 16-35mm f4 ZA OSS T* based on two years of experience and technical analysis. Many full

 The flare resistance differs a lot with focal lenght and position of of the light source in the frame.

 Sometimes it produces no flares with a bright light source in the image:

-The amount of background blur you can get out of theFE 4/16-35 is of course limited by it’s moderate speed and short focal length but I found the bokeh quite pleasing whenever I took images with a blurred background.
-There is some outlining though.
+The amount of background blur you can get out of theFE 4/16-35 is of course limited by it’s moderate speed and short focal length.
+The bokeh is on the nervous side and I found it to be some times detrimental.

 Compared to other lenses